August 11

 Chad declared independence from France on August 11, 1960.
 The country has been at war, or nearly so, for most of the decades since — civil conflicts, coups, cross-border fighting with Libya, insurgencies.
 The landlocked geography didn't help.
 Oil was discovered in 2003.
 That introduced new complications.

-The former Portuguese enclaves of Dadra and Nagar Haveli, which India had seized from Portugal in 1954, were formally merged into a single Union Territory.
-The territory's incorporation was part of India's systematic elimination of European colonial holdouts on the subcontinent.
+The former Portuguese enclaves of Dadra and Nagar Haveli, which India had seized from Portuguese control through a locally organized liberation movement in 1954, were formally merged into a single Union Territory administered by the Indian central government.
+The territory's incorporation was part of India's systematic campaign to eliminate the last vestiges of European colonialism on the subcontinent, a process that would continue with the military annexation of Goa, Daman, and Diu from Portugal later that same year.

 Cosmonaut Andrian Nikolayev launched aboard Vostok 3 and became the first person to unbuckle from his seat and float …

-Cosmonaut Andrian Nikolayev launched aboard Vostok 3 and became the first person to unbuckle from his seat and float freely in a spacecraft.
-The mission ran concurrently with Vostok 4, marking the first time two crewed spacecraft orbited Earth simultaneously — a propaganda coup for the Soviet space program.
+Cosmonaut Andrian Nikolayev launched aboard Vostok 3 and became the first person to unbuckle from his seat and float freely in microgravity, demonstrating that humans could move and function untethered inside a spacecraft.
+The mission ran concurrently with Vostok 4, launched the following day, marking the first time two crewed spacecraft orbited Earth simultaneously.
+The dual flight was both a scientific experiment in orbital proximity and a propaganda triumph that reinforced Soviet dominance in the early years of the space race.

 A routine traffic stop in Watts escalated into six days of violent unrest, exposing deep-seated frustrations over sys…